ProboticsX/Kaleido-Project-Mac/README.md

 <img width="1440" alt="Screen Shot 2022-10-12 at 4 33 33 PM" src="https://user-images.githubusercontent.com/36927669/195446850-488d0e37-efdc-430e-8ebc-2b80a933dc00.png">

+  Steps:
+    - Go inside `firefly-helm-charts-0.5.6` and run `make kind` to create the `kind` cluster
+    - Run `make deps` to spin up the cluster with Postgress, DX, etc.
+    - Run `make deploy` to deploy the firefly node on cluster and copy-paste the steps it asks you to run, it should look something like this:

 # Part 3

 - Followed the doc to find out how to deploy smart contract for `simplestorage.sol`